Subaru Justy: Drivetrain

 Initially, the Justy was equipped with a 1.0 or 1.2 litre EF three-cylinder engine and either a manual transmission or a continuously variable transmission with either front wheel drive or on-demand four wheel drive.
-The CVT technology (a pushbelt system) was employed because with a conventional automatic transmission, performance would have been unacceptable due to the small 3-cylinder engine and due to driving conditions in Japan, where the speed limits realistically don't exceed 40 km/h in urban areas, the Justy was an affordable choice.
-In North America, because of the long distances, the CVT was considered unreliable, but this has not been the case in other countries.
+A CVT type transmission (a pushbelt system) was employed because with a conventional automatic transmission, performance would have been unacceptable due to the small-displacement, relatively low-power 3-cylinder engine.
+Also, within urban areas in Japan where the Justy was an affordable choice, speed limits often do not exceed 40 km/h.
+In North America, due to larger roads with higher speed limits and longer distances, the CVT was considered unreliable, but this has not been the case in other countries.

-In 1989, the gear ratios changed, front brakes and outer axle shafts were made larger, the rear differential was reinforced and the front axle shafts were identical lengths thanks to an intermediate extension shaft.
+In 1989, the gear ratios were changed, the front brakes and outer axle shafts were made larger, the rear differential was reinforced and the front axle shafts were changed to identical lengths thanks to an intermediate extension shaft.

-The European Justy sold from 1994 to 2001 was a rebadged second generation Suzuki Cultus built in Hungary.
-It used a 1.3 SOHC 8V, G13BA Suzuki engine with a Suzuki 5-speed manual transmission and AWD via a viscous clutch as standard.